OpenDreamKit/OpenDreamKit.github.io/meetings/2019-10-30-Luxembourg/ProjectReview/WP2.md

 ## Some other web related numbers

- * about 580 visits per month on the website
+ * about 580 visits per month on the website in 2018-2019
  * 35 blogposts
  * 563 twitter followers: more than 4000 views on our video tweet (fast changing numbers!)